bhrevol/dlsite-async/README.md

 - Japanese and English locale support
   (English metadata may not be available for all works)

+- Async DLsite Play API
+- Supports downloading web-optimized versions of works from DLsite Play
+  - Downloads require valid DLsite account login (only purchased works can be downloaded)
+  - Only `optimized` file versions can be downloaded
+  - Images may be resized to smaller resolution and compressed
+  - Audio files may be re-encoded and compressed into MP3 format
+- Supports de-scrambling downloaded images (from book type works)
+  - Image de-scrambling requires installation with `dlsite-async[pil]`

 ## Requirements

 - Python 3.9+